guyzmo/flask-presst/docs/quickstart.rst

         "year_published": null
     }

-Multiple items can be submitted in a create or delete operation by sending an array of items.
-The items will only be created if validation of all of them succeeds.
-The same also works with update operations, as long as the items being updated contain the ``_uri`` field.
+Multiple items can be created by sending an array of items.
+This works with both regular resources and relationship collections.

 .. code-block:: bash